Amos47/2400/Chapter1/Ch01_Brief.md

 # Chapter 1
 ### In which we introduce some critical context

-There are three important pillars upon which we will build the foundation of our study in this opening chapter.
-They form the basis of all subsequent discussion throughout this text.
+There are three important pillars that form the basis of studying ICT.
 They are:

-1. Are we talking data, information or knowledge?
+1. Data, information or knowledge
-2. Is what we are examining a tangible or an intangible?
+2. Tangible vs. intangible
-3. Does this (technology/service/data/etc.) either shrink input or grow output or both?
+3. Affecting the input/output ratio

 So let's get started.